algorithmiaio/dev-center/_pages/algorithm-development/comparing-algorithms.md

 - Other things to keep in mind:
     - Ensure that your evaluation algorithm is passing data to your evaluatable algorithms correctly!
 If they expect json, make sure you're passing something that can be serialized into json.
     - If some of your evaluatable algorithms handle input differently, make an an `if` statement that pattern matches the 'evaluated_algorithm' key.
 For more info check out the example above.
-    - Make sure that your evaluation algorithm is owned by a user, not an org.
     - Make sure to publish your algorithm before using it.

 ## Step 2: Create a new evaluation